Cholesterol signaling: Ion channels

 Numerous ion channels undergo palmitoylation, a process where a lipid is covalently linked to a protein.
 Moreover, a significant subset of ion channels demonstrate a direct affinity for cholesterol binding.
 The regulation of ion channels by cholesterol can stem from both direct binding interactions and an indirect influence, facilitated by the localization of palmitoylated residues within lipid rafts.
 It's important to note that these two mechanisms are not mutually exclusive; they can concurrently contribute to the modulation of ion channel activity and localization.

 The spatial arrangement of an ion channel can profoundly impact its activation potential.
 Proposed mechanisms for this phenomenon encompass alterations in membrane thickness and the concentration of lipid molecules critical for signaling.
-One instance of this is observed in TREK-1 channels, which transition between lipid rafts and PIP2 domains, where they interact with an activating lipid.
-Similarly, Kir2.1 channels experience inhibition due to cholesterol while being activated by PIP2.
-Consequently, a transition from cholesterol-enriched GM1 to PIP2-rich domains is anticipated to trigger channel activation.
+One instance of this is observed in TREK-1 channels, which transition between lipid rafts and PIP_{2} domains, where they interact with an activating lipid.
+Similarly, Kir2.1 channels experience inhibition due to cholesterol while being activated by PIP_{2}.
+Consequently, a transition from cholesterol-enriched GM1 to PIP_{2}-rich domains is anticipated to trigger channel activation.
 Conversely, the scenario is opposite for nAChR, which responds positively to cholesterol, eliciting its activation.

 GABAAR

 Cholesterol regulation: Recent data shows cholesterol from astrocytes drives GABAAR to associate with ordered lipid domains in neurons.
 Cholesterol enhances max current and delays desensitization.
 In a disease model for Alzheimer's disease brain cholesterol was elevated and GABAAR shifted into GM1 clusters.

-During GABAAR activation by the neurotransmitter GABA, the receptors shifts away from ordered cholesterol domains to PIP2 clusters.
+During GABAAR activation by the neurotransmitter GABA, the receptors shifts away from ordered cholesterol domains to PIP_{2} clusters.
 When the agonist is washed out the receptor shifts back to ordered cholesterol domains.